datadryad/dryad-app/app/views/help/submission_steps/submission.md

 When your manuscript has been accepted, you can take your dataset out of Private for Peer Review, so that the Dryad team can begin the curation and publication processes.
 To do this, log in to Dryad and navigate to "My datasets".
 Find the submission under the "Kept private" heading.
 On the right, click the "Release for curation" button, and confirm.

 Note that if your manuscript is submitted to, and accepted by, an integrated title that sends us status updates on your manuscript, the Private for Peer Review period will automatically end.

-If you have questions or require assistance, [contact support](/contact).